 Iron Man Gypsum (IMG) is a product that has a high capacity to hold on to phosphorus.
 Through the Regional Estuaries Initiative IMG has been trialled on paddocks and sporting grounds to hold phosphorus where it is needed, instead of being washed into our estuaries.
-This work will be built on under Healthy Estuaries WA.
+This work is being built on under Healthy Estuaries WA.

 Why increase phosphorus retention?

 Plants require nutrients such as phosphorus and nitrogen to grow.
 Farmers have known for decades that making sure plants get plenty of phosphorus and nitrogen, in the form of fertilisers, is vital to optimal pasture production.
 However, continuous application of fertilisers over the past 60 or so years has left many of our pastures with an overabundance of nutrients.

 Most of the soils found on the Swan Coastal Plain are sandy, with very little clay, iron minerals or organic matter that can hold on to nutrients.
 Consequently, excess nutrients are easily washed through the soil as seepage or washed off as runoff.
 Once in our waterways, they contribute to excessive algae growth with the potential to unbalance ecosystems.

 IMG consists of small iron mineral particles that have a high capacity to hold on to phosphorus, thereby increasing phosphorus in soil.
 This minimises the leaching of legacy phosphorus into the environment and keeps nutrients where they are needed, benefiting famers and the environment.